MarkBorcherding/AgentBdd/readme.md

 1. offer the `Function_name_with_underscore` and also `FunctionNameWithProperCase` option

 # Growl Unit

+*NOTE* This is probably total junk and can be completely rewritten.
+It works though.
+Dump it in the nunit addins folder.

 I've been using the NUnit GUI to run my specs.
 What I like about the NUnit GUI is it has a setting to rerun the last set of tests after they are rebuilt.
 It works similar to Autotest.
 What was missing was a growl display when the tests fail or pass.